hypertrack/backend-nodejs/README.md

 - Heroku: `https://<heroku_app_name>.herokuapp.com/hypertrack`
 - Localtunnel: `https://<alias>.localtunnel.me/hypertrack` (alias can be configured in the package.json)

 All webhooks will be processed and stored to the MongoDB.
 Some updates might update other database records (e.g. battery status update reflected in device records).
 It is important to note that `destination_arrival` [trip webhooks](https://docs.hypertrack.com/#trip-payload) will trigger [trip completion API calls](https://docs.hypertrack.com/#complete-trip) two minutes after the webhook arrival.
-You can change this behavior by modfying the `routes/webhook.route.js` file.
+You can change this behavior by modifying the `routes/webhook.route.js` file.

 > _Note_: You can look into the console logs to review all received webhooks.
-This also allows you to run through the one-time verfication for HyperTrack Webhooks.
+This also allows you to run through the one-time verification for HyperTrack Webhooks.

 ### Websockets